bsmith/w02d5_karaoke/README.md

         6. flag Guests as having (not) enjoyed visit
         6. find favourite Songs of Guests in Room
         7. react to Guests when checking out
+        8. `count_guest` method and some more playlist methods
+        9. as above, don't access properties directly so much

 ### Thoughts/Notes